Veene Sheshanna: Contributions

-Sheshanna composed 53 pieces of music, including Swarajatis, Padas, Javalis and many Tillanas.
+Sheshanna composed 53 pieces of music, including svarajathis, pada, javalis, and many thillanas.
 He had a deep understanding of Hindustani music as well.
 His thillanas in the ragas Behag and Darbari Kannada are proof of this.

-The composers Mysore Vasudevacharya and Rallapalli Anantha Krishna Sharma, among others, have showered liberal praise on Sheshanna's technical virtuosity.
-His fame spread far and wide, yet he always retained his humility.
-He is reputed to have often exclaimed, "One can play the Veena according to one's own abilities.
-Where can you find the musician who can play it to its full potential?"

-Sheshanna used to give public music concerts during the annual Ramanavami and Krishnashthami festivals.
-These concerts were organised on the roof of his own house and all were welcome to attend them.
-They were held for ten days each at the time of these two festivals.
-This brought music from the king’s court and the rich man’s mansion to the doorstep of the common man.

 One of the Sheshanna's most beloved concert veenas as well as Raja Ravi Varma's famous portrait of him can be viewed at the Manjusha Museum, a conservatory of historical artefacts in Dharmasthala, Karnataka.